shotover/shotover-proxy/docs/src/transforms.md

 Instead Shotover will pretend to be either a single Kafka node or part of a cluster of Kafka nodes consisting entirely of Shotover instances.

 This is achieved by rewriting the FindCoordinator, Metadata and DescribeCluster messages to contain the nodes in the shotover cluster instead of the kafka cluster.

+Note that:
+Produce and fetch requests will be split into multiple requests if no single broker can fulfil the request. e.g. A produce request contains records for topics that have leaders on different brokers in the real kafka cluster, but the shotover cluster appeared to have them hosted on the same cluster.

 #### SASL SCRAM